plzm/rag-vector-agent-semantic-kernel/README.md

 4. LLM API credentials from Azure AI Foundry (formerly known as Azure AI or Azure OpenAI).
 The labs use both GPT-4o and text-embedding-ada-002 models.

-Note: For simplicity, we plan to provide credentials for Azure OpenAI services to use during the workshop, after which they will stop working.
+> NOTE: For simplicity, we plan to provide credentials for Azure OpenAI services to use during the workshop, after which they will stop working.

 5. Database Connection string to a vector search-enabled Azure SQL DB

-Note: For simplicity, we plan to provide credentials for an Azure SQL database to use during workshop, after which they will stop working.
+> NOTE: For simplicity, we plan to provide credentials for an Azure SQL database to use during workshop, after which they will stop working.

 📣 You are also welcome to create your own resources and use them in the workshop.
 Since you are paying for them, you can decide when to decommission associated resources.